Height requirements

 AttractionHeight RequirementRider SwitchLightning Lane

-Chairlift32" or taller
+Chairlift32" or taller82 cm or taller

 Cross Country CreekAny height

-Downhill Double Dipper48" or taller
+Downhill Double Dipper48" or taller122 cm or taller

 Melt-Away BayAny height